George Meegan: Early life

 Shortly after George was born, his father left and his mother died from cancer.
 He was raised by his mother's older brother, Geoffrey Meegan, a former Royal Engineer, and Geoffrey's wife, Frieda, who was an auxiliary nurse at Keycol Hill Hospital.
 Legally adopted at age three, George's name was changed from Killingbeck to Meegan.
 He grew up in Rainham, Kent, England.
 At 16, he signed on as a cadet aboard the T.S.
 Worcester, under the Thames Nautical Training College at Greenhithe.
-From there he went to sea in the Merchant Navy, first, on the MV Trecarne (1970), then the other tramp freighter Hain-Nourse, which was then a part of the Peninsular and Oriental Steam Navigation Company (P&O)—embarking on his childhood ambition for a life of ‘high adventure.’
+From there he went to sea in the Merchant Navy, first, on the MV Trecarne (1970), then the other tramp freighter Hain-Nourse, which was then a part of P&O—embarking on his childhood ambition for a life of 'high adventure.'

 Seafaring took him to more than 100 international ports of call, including Hong Kong, Bombay, Calcutta, Melbourne, Port Elizabeth, Cape Town, Antwerp, Dar es Salaam, and Mombasa.
 A crossing from Japan to Chile took over 30 days.
 A notable incident (during his anchorage off Lagos, Nigeria) in which Meegan played an important role—maintaining order aboard his ship, the Omar—is now called The Great Cement Scandal of 1975.
 Meegan's career at sea spanned six-and-a-half years, serving in eleven ships.
 He finished in 1976 as second mate in navigation.